ThomasKirst/cursor-ai-training/docs/cheat-sheet.md

 1. Use `@Codebase` for the most accurate codebase searches
 2. Enable "Always search the web" in settings for up-to-date information
-3. Use `Ctrl/⌘ M` to toggle file reading strategies in Cmd K
-4. Utilize `@Git` to generate commit messages from current diffs
+3. Utilize `@Git` to generate commit messages from current diffs
-5. Combine multiple @ symbols for powerful context in your queries
+4. Combine multiple @ symbols for powerful context in your queries

 Remember, practice makes perfect!
 Experiment with these commands to find the workflows that boost your productivity the most.
 Happy coding with Cursor! 🎉